-What to expect in Spring 2021
+What to expect in Summer 2021

 Virginia Western is open and prepared to deliver our full slate of educational opportunities.
 In this time of many changes, many challenges, and many adjustments, we would like you to know that we have you covered.